malyalar/complex-intersection-union/README.md

 # Multi-Bounding Box Intersection-over-Union

 Python script that calculates intersection over union for multi-bounding-box annotations between workers and valid experts.
 Works even if the number of boxes between worker and expert annotations is not equal.
-Also includes scripts to create an input URL .csv from buckets of images stored on Amazon S3 for manual annotation by MTurk Workers.
+Also includes scripts to create an input_url.csv from buckets of images stored on Amazon S3 for manual annotation by MTurk Workers.

 Also outputs approval rates and other analyses to a csv.
 Can loop through a csv-format MTurk submitted assignment batch, comparing all submitted assignment results to expert-validated results.